Polyamory: 1970s to 2000s

 In 2002, the Futurama episode "A Taste of Freedom" showed Old Man Waterfall, who is Zoidberg's defense attorney until killed by a giant crab warship, having seven wives and one husband.
 While Waterfall's case for Zoidberg is unsuccessful, the Supreme Court holds polygamy as legal, though this leads to jeers from spectators.
 The made-for-TV Futurama film, The Beast with a Billion Backs (published 2008), featured two polyamorous characters: Colleen O'Hallahan and Yivo.
 Colleen had five boyfriends, Fry, Chu, Ndulu, Schlomo and Bolt Rolands, (Note: Fry breaks up with Colleen and becomes the messenger of Yivo after he states that their relationship is not working out.) while Yivo is a planet-sized alien with no determinable gender, dating, then marrying all people of the universe at once.
 Fry and Colleen eventually break up.
 Afterwards, Yivo remains in a relationship with Colleen.

 The 21st century brought various new forms of representation of polyamory.
+The topic, which had been rarely the subject of news reporting, rapidly gained in popularity, "increased by three orders of magnitude between 1994 and 2023."
 In 2007, Daniel Help Justice's book Dreyd featured Tarsa, a priestess, warrior, and bisexual woman, as part of a polyamorous love triad.
 In 2009, Graham Nicholls founded www.polyamory.org.uk, the United Kingdom's first website about polyamory and the Mom of Pina in Maria Pallotta-Chiarolli's novel, Love You Two was shown to be polyamorous and bisexual, leading Pina on a journey to explore the "complex spectrum of sex and love" in humanity itself.
 In 2010, the series Lost Girl began.
 It included Bo Dennis, a bisexual succubus which must sustain herself by feeding from the life force of male and female Fae and humans, via oral intake or the energy created through sex.
 In the first two seasons she was involved romantically with Dyson (a heterosexual shapeshifter) and Lauren (a lesbian human).
 Later on, Bo tried to have a monogamous relationship with Lauren, with Bo and Lauren remaining in love with each other through ups and downs, and later accepting each other as a couple by the end of the series.